-Beech wood perfect for smoking herring, and the nuts may be a good alternative to coffee beans!
+Beech wood is perfect for smoking herring, and the nuts may be a good alternative to coffee beans!

 Birch trees can be tapped in spring to obtain a sugary 'wine'.